JerryfromBrooklyn/project/docs/FileStructureAndDependencies.md

 ### Image Viewing Flow

 1. User clicks on a thumbnail in `PhotoGrid.js` or `PhotoUploader.tsx`
-2. Full-screen image viewer opens with controls:
-   - Top bar: Download, Info, Trash, Close buttons
-   - Bottom bar: File info, zoom controls, rotation, fullscreen toggle
+2. `SimplePhotoInfoModal.jsx` opens, showing the image initially.
 3. User can:
-   - Zoom in/out
-   - Rotate the image
+   - Toggle to the 'Details' view to see metadata, analysis, etc.
-   - Toggle fullscreen mode
+   - Toggle back to the 'Image' view.
+   - Use the **Share** button (triggers native Web Share API).
-   - Download or share the image
+   - Use the **Download** button.
-   - Move the image to trash
+   - Use the **Close** button.
-   - View image information
+4. On mobile, the action buttons (Details/Image, Share, Download, Close) are arranged in a responsive 2x2 grid.
+On larger screens, they appear in a horizontal row.
-4. User clicks close to return to the previous screen
+5. User clicks close ('X' icon or Close button) to return to the previous screen.

 ### Trash Management Flow